tarantool/cartridge-spark/README.md

 #### Prerequisites

-The Spark connector requires a deployed [Tarantool Cartridge](https://github.com/tarantool/cartridge) application with installed [tarantool/crud](https://github.com/tarantool/crud) module.
-See the versino compatibility table in the previos seciton.
+The Spark connector requires a deployed [Tarantool Cartridge](https://github.com/tarantool/cartridge) application with [tarantool/crud](https://github.com/tarantool/crud) module installed.
+See the version compatibility table in the previous section.

-You may also use an official [Tarantool Docker image](https://hub.docker.com/r/tarantool/tarantool/tags), but it requires configuring the Cartridge cluster, so it is recommended to take an example configuration [from the connector tests](https://github.com/tarantool/cartridge-spark/blob/master/src/test/resources/Dockerfile).
+You may also use an official [Tarantool Docker image](https://hub.docker.com/r/tarantool/tarantool/tags), but it requires configuring the Cartridge cluster, so it is recommended to take the example configuration [from the connector tests](https://github.com/tarantool/cartridge-spark/blob/master/src/test/resources/Dockerfile).

 #### Example